NanoHttpd/nanohttpd/README.md

  * `/websocket` – Websocket implementation, also in a single Java file.
 Depends on core.

  * `/webserver` – Standalone file server.
 Run & enjoy.
 A popular use seems to be serving files out off an Android device.

+ * `/nanolets` – Standalone nano app server, giving a servlet like system to the implementor.

+ * `/fileupload` – integration of the apache common file upload library.

 ## Features
 ### Core